catherine of aragon

 This painting is probably of Catherine, though some argue it’s Henry VIII’s younger sister, Mary Tudor.
 So demure!

-Catherine married Henry VIII’s older brother, Arthur, Prince of Wales (King-in-Waiting) when they were both only fifteen, and Arthur died six months later.
-And of course the BIG question, which caused all sorts of 16th-century shenanigans and still has Tudor Facebook group members arguing the toss on a daily basis, is: did they or didn’t they?
+Catherine married Henry VIII’s older brother, Arthur, Prince of Wales when they were both only fifteen, and Arthur died six months later.
+And of course the BIG question, which caused a right 16th-century ruckus and still has Tudor Facebook group members arguing the toss on a daily basis, is: did they or didn’t they?

 The earliest-known painting of Arthur, Prince of Wales.
 He’s about fourteen.
 I think he looks nice.
 Kind, thoughtful.
 Different to his little brother, for sure.